acmi-lab/RLSbench/README.md

 `RLSbench` is the official implementation of [RLSbench: Domain Adaptation Under Relaxed Label Shift](https://arxiv.org/abs/2302.03020).
 We release the dataset setup, code and our logs/ models from our paper.

-**Update:** We are still working on repository to improve accessiblity and some code structure.
-Stay tuned!

 ### Using the Dataset in an Academic Setting

-To try more methods and experiments in our RLSbench setup with limited resources or for fast prototyping, we request people to read this [document]().
+To try more methods and experiments in our RLSbench setup with limited resources or for fast prototyping, we recommend restricting experiments to a few datasets with fewer label dist shift simulations.
+In particular, we observe that experiments on different domains in CIFAR10, Entity13, Living17, Visda and Retiring Adults datasets capture our main findings and the failure models.
+One can further restrict the simulated shifts to Dirichlet alpha in [None, 1.0 and 0.3] set.

 ## Paper